tkonopka/crossmap/docs/install.rst

 Database container
 ^^^^^^^^^^^^^^^^^^

-All operations on a crossmap instance require a connection to a database.
-It is possible to set one up using a docker container.

-In a docker database-only configuration, a container is used to manage the required database service.
-Interactions with `crossmap` instances are performed outside of the container framework, i.e. on the host machine.

-A database-only configuration is suited when working with multiple ``crossmap`` instances.
+*This section describes setup for a database-only docker container.
+This configuration is suitable for running a mongodb database and using ``crossmap`` outside of a container framework.
+For an alternative setup in which both the database and ``crossmap`` run in container, see the section on deploying crossmap applications.*

-- Determine a location on the host file system to store the database files.

-- Copy file `crossmap-db.yaml`, which is a docker-compose configuration, into the desired destination.
+To set up a docker container with a database, first determine a location on the file system where you'd like to store the database files.
+Then copy file ``crossmap-db.yaml``, which is a docker-compose configuration, into the desired destination.
+(If you'd like to store the database files alongside the

-- Launch the database container using docker-compose.
+``crossmap`` source code, you can leave the ``crossmap-db.yaml`` in place.)

+Then, navigate into the location of the ``crossmap-db.yaml`` file, and launch a container using ``docker-compose``.

   .. code:: bash

       docker-compose -f crossmap-db.yaml up -d

+On a first attempt, this command will download software with database software.
+On subsequent attemps, startup should be very quick and display a status message.

-- When the database is no-longer needed, stop the database container.
+When the database is no-longer needed, you can stop the database container.

   .. code:: bash

       docker-compose -f crossmap-db.yaml down